Skip to Content

 • Choose “Reset Console.”

-• Select “Reset and keep my games & apps.”
+• Select “Reset and keep my games & apps,” and then verify the fix.

 In this case, it is better to take your console to the Xbox repair expert or check on the Xbox Support website to see if it is eligible for repair or replacement.
 You can contact them via call/message or chat with an online assistant.